Skip to content

 Symbol File Upload

-cloudcare-react-native-mobile-cli is a script tool that helps configure the automatic acquisition of React Native and Native sourcemaps during release builds and packages them into zip files.
+react-native-mobile-cli is a script tool that helps configure automatic acquisition of React Native and Native sourcemaps during release builds and packages them into zip files.

-Add to the package.json development dependencies using the local file method
+Add it to the package.json devDependencies using the local file method.

-For example: When placing cloudcare-react-native-mobile-cli.tgz in the React Native project directory
+For example: Place ft-react-native-mobile-cli.tgz in the React Native project directory.

 "devDependencies": {